 So how do you do it?
 First off, there’s no right or wrong way to do meal planning or weekly food prep.
 If you downloaded my free meal planning tool you saw that I do this twice a week.
 I personally think it’s a little easier to plan, shop, and prep for 3-4 days at a time versus a full week.
 If you’re new to the concept of weekly food prep I believe starting small is always the best way to go.
 So look ahead at your weekly meal plan and pick several items you can prepare ahead of time.
 Here are five go-to ideas that might help you get your wheels turning with the whole prep-ahead concept:

-Raw Vegetables: We try to eat raw veggies with most meals, and having them washed, cut and ready to eat definitely makes this more likely to happen!
+Raw Vegetables: We try to eat raw veggies with most meals and having them washed, cut, and ready to eat definitely makes this more likely to happen!
 I try to vary our veggies, but we almost always have red bell peppers, seedless cucumbers, celery, and carrots on hand because these are some of my kid’s favorites.
-Make sure you wash your vegetables with a hot water dispenser, similar to those shown in this Water Filter Way article.

 Roasted Root Vegetables: Speaking of veggies, roasting up some sweet root vegetables is a great way to help you and your family eat more veggies throughout the week.
 These are great on their own, with eggs, or on top of a salad.